The stellar population of Sco OB2 revealed by Gaia DR2 data: Introduction

-This paper is structured as follows: Sect.~\ref{obs} describes the Gaia data used.
-Sect.~\ref{members} presents our criteria for member selection.
-Sect.~\ref{spatial} deals with the spatial distribution of the members across the entire association size.
-Sect.~\ref{ages} discusses ages of members.
-Sect.~\ref{three-dim} and~\ref{vel-fields} discuss the three-dimensional structure and velocity fields of Sco~OB2.
-Sect.~\ref{usc} presents some details on Upper-Sco, the densest and youngest part of Sco~OB2.
-Finally, Sect.~\ref{concl} provides a concluding summary of results.
+This paper is structured as follows: Sect.~\ref{obs} describes the Gaia data used. { Sect.~\ref{space} discusses analytical transformations between apparent and space velocities that are relevant in this context. } Sect.~\ref{members} presents our criteria for member selection.
+Sect.~\ref{spatial} { presents the selection of various Sco~OB2 subpopulations based on spatial and kinematical criteria. } Sect.~\ref{ages} discusses ages of { the subpopulations.
+Sect.~\ref{three-dim} discuss the three-dimensional structure of the association. } Finally, Sect.~\ref{concl} provides a concluding summary of results.